SullivanXiong/league-of-legends-optimizer/README.md

+# league-of-legends-optimizer
+Main svelte project that encapsulates the draftimizer and statisticizer components.

 # league-of-legends-draftimizer
 Organize individuals, teams, and composition drafts into a neat single point for quick and easy draft pick-ban phases.